galadhremmin/Parf-Edhellen/README.md

 # Parf Edhellen
 This is the source code for [elfdict.com](http://www.elfdict.com), a non-profit, free dictionary online for Tolkien's languages.
 Maintained by Leonard Wickmark.
 Follow me on twitter at [@parmaeldo](https://twitter.com/parmaeldo).

-Version 25 (model 4.0) is in production.
+Version 41 (model 4.0 incl. migrations) is in production.

 ## Configuration
 Installation is relatively easy: